Your first stop for learning how to get started with Jira Service Management.

 All agents will be able to create, edit, and delete knowledge base articles without leaving your .

 Up to 10 users on your site can get free product access to Confluence.

 Or, suppose there are two content managers in your organization who need to approve knowledge base content.
 Product access to Confluence can help them manage content for the whole organization.
 And this will also let them view and work on knowledge base content.
-In this case, you’ll pay for 25 agents in your Jira Service Management plan and you can give the two content approvers free product access to Confluence.
+In this case, you’ll pay for 25 agents in your plan and you can give the two content approvers free product access to Confluence.

 There are some limitations of being on a Free plan of Confluence that you should be aware of:

 Admins won’t be able to customize space permissions or enable anonymous access in Confluence